jamesesguerra/vault/az204/1-Azure_App_Service/2 - App Service Plans.md

 		- **NOTE:** the Shared pricing tier is only available for Windows
 	- **Basic (dedicated compute)
 		- runs apps on dedicated Azure VMs, and only apps on the same App Service plan share the same compute resources;
-		- the higher the tier, the more you get to scale out manually
+		- scaling out is available already and the higher the tier, the more you get to scale out manually
 		- no advanced traffic management

 2. **Production** - high performance and high scalability and reliability, autoscaling